 Paintings in Ajanta were made while the plaster was wet.
 This technique allowed to make paintings which preserved much of their original glory even after 1,500 years of abandonment in tropical climate.

 In Bagh Caves murals were made in tempera technique.
 Walls and ceilings to be painted were covered with a thick mud plaster in brownish orange color.
 Over this plaster there was done lime-priming and then paintings were laid.
 At the time of their creation the murals of Bagh were lively, beautiful, expressing vivid imagination and talent of artists.

 Also Ravana Chhaya (Orissa) was painted in tempera technique.
 Before applying the color the rough surface of granite was smoothened with a thin coating of lime.

 Two different techniques were applied in Armamalai Cave (Tamil Nadu):

-Brick walls dividing the shrine in three parts were painted in so called "Northern style" - tempera technique - just like in Bagh Caves.
+Brick walls dividing the shrine in three parts were painted in so called "Northern style" – tempera technique – just like in Bagh Caves.
 First on the brick structure there was laid a thick layer of mud and then it was covered with lime.
 Material was bound by animal gum.
-The light surface of lime was suitable to make colourful paintings.
+The light surface of lime was suitable to make colorful paintings.